lbechberger/LearningPsychologicalSpaces/README.md

 ```
 python -m code.ml.ann.average_folds path/to/input.csv path/to/output.csv
 ```
-The script goes through the given `input.csv` file (produced by `run_ann.py`) and averages all evaluation columns over the different folds, storing the results in the same manner in `otuput.csv` (only removing the `fold` column).
+The script goes through the given `input.csv` file (produced by `run_ann.py`) and averages all evaluation columns over the different folds, storing the results in the same manner in `output.csv` (only removing the `fold` column).